 Sue needed to finish third in her first round heat of five to progress directly to the semi-final, but missed doing so by four seconds although her time would have comfortably qualified her in both of the other two heats.
 She then, “Produced a solid performance in the repechage to qualify for the semi-final,” according to the Thames Journal.

-In the semi-final, from which three would qualify for the main final, she was sixth until 1,500m after which she rowed through France and Germany, but finished 2.36 sec off the crucial third place.
+In the semi, from which three would qualify for the main final, she was sixth until 1,500m after which she rowed through France and Germany, but finished 2.36 sec off the crucial third place.
 Rowing said she, “Left herself too much to do in her semi-final and despite producing the fastest last 500m, only finished fourth.”

 “The B final was just a race too far – by then I was disappointed at not having made the final,” Sue says.
-She finished third in that race, putting her ninth overall although her result was later upgraded to eighth after the Bulgarian sculler who finished immediately ahead of her was disqualified.
+She finished third in that race, putting her ninth overall although her result was later upgraded to eighth after the Bulgarian sculler who finished immediately ahead of herm was disqualified.

 Coxless four (8th out of 11)

 The four’s racing stated with a heat of five from which one would qualify directly for the final.
 The GB crew finished third, after moving up to second at about the half way point before dropping back again and crossing the line over six seconds down on the Australian winners.
 Fiona Freckleton’s memory is that although they thought they’d had a lucky draw for their first round, with the expected medallists all in the other heat, “It turned out that we were very unlucky with the lane draw.
-There was a strong head wind in our lane (1) and very little on the far side of the course,” she says, “We were going along fine, and then we seemed to stand still while the crews on the far side of the course shot off.
+There was a strong head wind in our lane (1) and very little on the far (lane 6) side of the course,” she says, “We were going along fine, and then we seemed to stand still while the crews on the other side shot off.
 The consequence of this was that we ended up in a repechage with the eventual gold and silver medallists.
 It was very disappointing.”
 The Australian crew which won the heat in lane 5 finished sixth in the final.

 They needed to come in the top two in the rep to qualify for the final.
 They were third to 1,000m but five seconds off second place and although they then produced the second fastest third and fourth 500m times it was too much to make up.
 Rowing reported, “Britain missed out on their place in the final after finishing third behind the [eventual] gold medallists and the US [silver medallists]… and looked just off the pace.”

 In the five-boat B final they held second place most of the way behind Belarus.
-IN the last 500m, Philippa Cross raised the rate exactly right to hold off a late challenge by the Czech Republic, eventually finishing just 0.28 seconds ahead of them to record an overall place of eighth.
+In the last 500m, Philippa Cross raised the rate exactly right to hold off a late challenge by the Czech Republic, eventually finishing just 0.28 seconds ahead of them to record an overall place of eighth.

 Did having a small squad meet the strategic objective, “To improve the performance of our best athletes so that we can have a firm base of good quality from which to move forward and win our first medals in the Atlanta Olympics in 1996”?
 And was it even the right objective at the start of an Olympiad, or just a convenient one when GB women’s rowing was desperately short of money and coaches?

-Ali reflects, “I think that there was always a sense that you would never get the strength in depth that you needed if you focused on small boats because you’d train up couple of people, they’d start doing well, and whenever they got a result, they stop rowing because they feel, ‘That was really hard, I’ve got a result now, that’s it, I’ve had enough now.'”
-And of course it was terribly financially and in terms of career sacrifice for people to have long rowing careers in those days.
+Ali reflects, “I think that there was always a sense that you would never get the strength in depth that you needed if you focused on small boats because you’d train up couple of people, they’d start doing well, and whenever they got a result, they stop rowing because they’d feel, ‘That was really hard, I’ve got a result now, that’s it, I’ve had enough now.'”
+And of course it was terribly hard financially and in terms of professional career sacrifice for people to have long rowing careers in those days.
 Ali continues, “A lot of the coaches and a lot of the hierarchy would say the only way to make progress with the women was to invest in getting an eight that is good enough and make the eight the priority boat and the smaller boats a lower priority because you’d have to train 10-12 people to make the eight successful and so as opposed to having one pair that’s much better than everybody else, you’d get the consistency.”